scizen9/SEDM-Docs/source/ObsRef.rst

 Data Format & Fields of View
 ----------------------------

 Both cameras produce 2048 pixel square images.
-The field-of-view of the IFU camera is roughly 30\" on a side, while the Rainbow Camera (RC) has a field-of-view that is roughly 13\' on a side that is divided into quadrants for each of the four filters (``ugri``), which have individual FOVs of about 6.5\' on a side.
+The field-of-view of the IFU camera is 24\" on a side, while the Rainbow Camera (RC) has a field-of-view that is 13\' on a side that is divided into quadrants for each of the four filters (``ugri``), which have individual FOVs of 6.5\' on a side.

 Exposure Time Estimates